groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/digital/pdf.en.md

 head_description: "Put a digital signature on a PDF file using Java with just a few lines of code.
 Use GroupDocs.Signature for Java to sign numerous file formats."

 ############################# Header ############################
-title: "eSign PDF with digital signatures"
+title: "Sign PDF with digital signatures"
 description: "Safeguard the content of your business documents by sealing them with digital certificates using the features of GroupDocs.Signature for Java.
 We provide multiple ways to mark and secure your documents."
 subtitle: "GroupDocs.Signature for Java"